devhpes/neighborhood-map-react/README.md

 # Project details

-A single page apps created using React framework, which displays Google Map of 10 places using Foursquare API.
+A single page apps created using React library, which displays Google Map of 10 places using Foursquare API.

 # Online Demo